mrazjava/toonfeed/README.md

 source to publish new data, it will eventually fetch latest data and update its endpoint, while removing the oldest publication(s) to remain within the fetch limit.

-Both sources are pulled using `org.springframework.integration.dsl.IntegrationFlow`.
+Sources are pulled using `org.springframework.integration.dsl.IntegrationFlow`.

 ## Quick Start
 ```